Learning Outcomes

 Summary

-Presumptions in statutory interpretation are default rules that protect established rights and ensure fairness.
+Presumptions in statutory interpretation are central to ensuring that statutes operate fairly, predictably, and in line with constitutional traditions.
 Unless Parliament clearly states otherwise, courts will:

-- protect liberty and property from interference by ambiguous statutory language
+- protect liberty and property from interference by ambiguous or general statutory language;

-- presume statutes do not bind the Crown.
+- presume statutes do not bind the Crown unless expressly so provided;

 Key Point Checklist